Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Proof of Theorem

 We now show our main claim.
 Let ${\Di{0}, \Di{1}, \dots, \Dfin}$ be the sequence of sets $\Di{}$ from Algorithm~\ref{alg:relevance} where $\Di{0}$ is the set in line~\ref{alg:relevance:init}, and each $\Di{i+1}$ is obtained from $\Di{i}$ after processing one rule $r$ and one substitution $\nu$ in line~\ref{alg:relevance:rule:start}.
 We show by induction on $i$ that, for each $i$, each fact ${F \in \Di{i}}$, and each function symbol $f$ occurring in $F$, there exists a rule ${r \in \Rint}$ that contains $f$.
 The base case holds trivially since $\Di{0}$ does not contain function symbols.
 For the induction step, assume that $\Di{i}$ satisfies the claim, and consider a fact ${F \in \Di{i}}$, rule ${r \in P \cup \DOM{P} \cup \ST \cup \FR{P}}$, and substitution $\nu$ processed in line~\ref{alg:relevance:rule:start}.
 If $r$ is the symmetry rule \eqref{eq:sym} or a $\D$-restricted functional reflexivity rule \eqref{eq:Dfnref}, then each fact added to $\Di{i+1}$ in line~\ref{alg:relevance:add-T-D} consists of subterms of the arguments of $F$, so $\Di{i+1}$ satisfies the claim by the inductive hypothesis.
 If $r$ is the transitivity rule \eqref{eq:trans}, the only interesting case is if term $x_2\nu$ contains a function symbol $f$ that occurs in neither $x_1\nu$ nor $x_3\nu$; but then, $f$ is relevant for ${x_1\nu \equals x_2\nu}$ or ${x_2\nu \equals x_3\nu}$, so the claim from the previous paragraph ensures our claim.
+If $r$ is a domain rule \eqref{eq:dom-c}, then the body of $r$ is empty so ${\Di{i+1} = \Di{i}}$ and the claim holds vacuously.
 The only remaining possibility is ${r \in P}$ or $r$ is a domain rule \eqref{eq:dom-R}.
 Now consider an arbitrary function symbol $f$ not occurring in $\Di{i}$ that occurs in a fact of $\body{r}\nu$ added to $\Di{i+1}$ in line~\ref{alg:relevance:add-T-D}.
 If $r$ contains $f$, then $r$ is not a domain rule \eqref{eq:dom-R}; thus, $r$ is added to $\Rint$ in line~\ref{alg:relevance:add-r} and the claim holds.
 Otherwise, rule $r$ is well-formed, so it is of one of the two forms mentioned in Definition~\ref{def:well-formed}.
 If $\head{r}$ does not contain the query predicate $\predQ$, then $\body{r}$ is well-formed, so each variable of $r$ occurs in $\body{r}$ in a relational atom; but then, there exists a relational fact ${F' \in \body{r}\nu}$ such that $f$ is relevant for $F'$, so the previous paragraph ensures that $f$ occurs in $\Rint$.
-Finally, if $\head{r}$ is of the form ${\predQ(x_1',\dots,x_n')}$, then $\body{r}$ is of the form ${\phi \wedge x_1 \equals x_1' \wedge \dots \wedge x_n \equals x_n'}$ where $\phi$ is well-formed.
+Finally, if $\head{r}$ is of the form ${\predQ(x_1',\dots,x_n')}$, then $\body{r}$ is of the form ${\phi \wedge x_1 \equals x_1' \wedge \dots \wedge x_n \equals x_n'}$.
+Since $\phi$ is well-formed, the facts in $\phi\nu$ are handled as above.
 Moreover, each fact involving $\predQ$ in $\Di{i}$ consists of constants only, so $x_i'\nu$ is a constant for each ${i \in \{ 1, \dots, n \}}$.
 Thus, if $f$ occurs in some fact ${x_i \equals x_i'}$ added to $\Di{i+1}$ in line~\ref{alg:relevance:add-T-D}, then $f$ is relevant for ${x_i \equals x_i'}$ so the previous paragraph ensures that $f$ occurs in $\Rint$. \end{proof}

 We are now ready to prove the correctness of our relevance analysis algorithm.

 \thmRelevance*